 Poor storage or absorption of vitamin A can also be associated with:

-- Infection of the small intestine (giardiasis); partial obstruction of the small intestine at birth; obstruction of the bile ducts; or liver disease, such as internal scarring and impaired liver function (cirrhosis).
+- Infection of the small intestine (giardiasis); partial obstruction of the small intestine at birth; obstruction of the bile ducts; or liver diseases, such as internal scarring and impaired liver function (cirrhosis).

 Keratomalacia occurs more frequently in developing countries due to prolonged dietary deprivation of vitamin A or protein-calorie malnutrition.

-As noted above, keratomalacia is a major cause of blindness in young children in these areas.
-In developed countries, vitamin A deficiency occurs most frequently when there is interference with the intake, absorption, or transport of vitamin A.
+As noted above, Keratomalacia is a significant cause of blindness in young children in these areas.
+In developed countries, vitamin A deficiency occurs most frequently when interference with vitamin A intake, absorption, or transport.

 What are the symptoms?